thcorre/sgnog12-workshop/10-basics/README.md

 containerlab deploy -t basic.clab.yml
 ```

+!!! tip
+  If your topology file ends with the `.clab.yaml` or `.clab.yml` file extension **AND** is the only topology in your current directory, you don't need to specify the `-t` flag.
+Containerlab will search for local topologies when deploying.

 Note, you can use a shorter version of the same command - `clab dep -t basic.clab.yml`.

 The deployment should succeed, and you should see the following tabular output.